perma-id/w3id.org/esw/readme.md

 * Gianmaria Silvello (silvello AT dei.unipd.it)
 * Matteo Lissandrini (matteo AT cs.aau.dk)

-maintener for this w3id.org: Gianmarco Prando: gianmarcoprando@gmail.com
+maintainer for this w3id.org: Gianmarco Prando: gianmarcoprando@gmail.com